There were nine Tudor Archbishops of Canterbury. All were influential during the period.

 1503 – 1532 – William Warham (c.
 1450 – 1532)

-William Warham was born around 1450, the son of Robert Warham of Hampshire.
+William Warham was one of the more notable Tudor Archbishops of Canterbury.
+He was born around 1450, the son of Robert Warham of Hampshire.
 He graduated from Oxford with a degree in law before deciding to take holy orders.

 In 1494 he was appointed Master of the Rolls and served Henry VII as a diplomat.
 He became Archbishop of Canterbury in 1503 following the death of Henry Deane.
 He officiated at the marriage and coronation of Henry VIII and Catherine of Aragon.